Image

 Clinical, Imaging, and Endoscopic Outcomes of Children Newly Diagnosed With Crohn's Disease

-Studying outcomes in kids with newly diagnosed Crohn's Disease.
+Study on outcomes for kids newly diagnosed with Crohn's Disease.

 Recruiting